hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="sshd-user"></a>
 **2.vi SSHD as user land**

-It is possible to start another SSHD on any port as non-root user and use this for connection multiplexing or forwarding (and without logging):
+It is possible to start a SSHD server as a non-root user and use this to multiplex or forward TCP connection (without logging and when the systemwide SSHD forbids forwarding/multiplexing):
 ```sh
 # On the server, as non-root user 'joe':
 mkdir -p ~/.ssh 2>/dev/null